 Both formats of exercise, cardiovascular and weight resistance are well suited to endomorphs.
 In terms of cardiovascular exercise it is important to be consistent.

-Simple activities such as walking, cycling and jogging are ideal for this body type but only beneficial if carried out over a long period of time.
+Simple activities such as walking, cycling and jogging are ideal for this body type but only beneficial if carried out over a long period of time, try a increasing your runs your body is designed to run.

 For best results it is advised that the amount of time spent on exercising this way increases with time, this will help improve fitness levels.